laststance/coffee-timer/claudedocs/IMPLEMENTATION_PHASE5.md

 ## Conclusion

-Phase 5 successfully transforms Share Timer into a production-ready Progressive Web App with comprehensive accessibility support.
+Phase 5 successfully transforms Coffee Timer into a production-ready Progressive Web App with comprehensive accessibility support.
 The application now:

 - Installs like a native app on all major platforms
 - Meets WCAG 2.1 AA accessibility standards